ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

      // ******ADD CODE HERE*******

   }
-});
 ```

-In the code, you should see a variable called "key".
-The variable key will tell us exactly what key was pressed on the keyboard, and for the arrow keys, I've commented exactly what these values can be.
-Knowing what key was pressed will help us move the chick in different directions.

-Look at the if/else if statements that have been set up to check whether the variable key is equal to "ArrowRight", "ArrowLeft", "ArrowUp", or "ArrowDown".
-Notice that the first if statement where key == "ArrowRight" has been done for you.

-Within the other "else if" statements, make the following changes:
-- Change the source of the chick to the corresponding direction
-  - Ex: chick.src = 'assets/chick-left.png';
-- Change the source of the appropriate dance board arrow and music board moving arrow to the orange arrow image.
-  - Ex: danceArrowUp.src = 'assets/orange-arrow.png';
-  - Ex: moveArrowUp.src = 'assets/orange-arrow.png';

 Now try moving the chick using the arrow keys.
 You should notice arrows changing from blue to orange and the chick changing
 direction.
 But do you see the issue?
 Once you stop pressing the keys, we should see the orange arrows go back to blue and the chick